ncihtan/htan_missing_manual/data_pub_submission/publications.md

 The metadata template will facilitate linking a HTAN publication to the specimen and assay files used in the publication.

-:exclamation: *Please note: In order to support data sharing and public data access, publications should either use HTAN identifiers or provide a lookup table to map publication identifiers to HTAN identifiers.*
+!!! *In order to support data sharing and public data access, publications should either use HTAN identifiers or provide a lookup table to map publication identifiers to HTAN identifiers.*
+!!!